arturbaccarin/effective-go-summary/faq/faq.md

 Goroutines do not have names; they are just anonymous workers.
 They expose no unique identifier, name, or data structure to the programmer.

 ## Why do T and *T have different method sets?

+As the Go specification says, the method set of a type T consists of all methods with receiver type T, while that of the corresponding pointer type *T consists of all methods with receiver *T or T. That means the method set of *T includes that of T, but not the reverse.

+This distinction arises because if an interface value contains a pointer *T, a method call can obtain a value by dereferencing the pointer, but if an interface value contains a value T, there is no safe way for a method call to obtain a pointer.

+## What happens with closures running as goroutines?